elrumo/macOS_Big_Sur_icons_replacements/README.md

 - If you are creating an icon for an open-source project, please consider submitting the icon to their respective repository for their use as well.

 Credits can be seen on [macOSicons.com](https://macosicons.com/)

+Feel free to use the icons on this repository, but if you are going to use them in a way that will make you money, please, get in touch directly with me first.